U.N. warns of risk of Mali war spillover in Western Sahara

 One government called the situation in Western Sahara a “ticking time bomb,” Ban said.

+France launched a military offensive in Mali in January against Islamist militants threatening the capital.

-Rabat has long tried to convince Polisario, which represents the Sahrawi people, to accept its plan for Western Sahara to be an autonomous part of Morocco.
+Rabat has long tried to convince Polisario, which represents the Saharawi people, to accept its plan for Western Sahara to be an autonomous part of Morocco.

 The referendum has never been held and attempts to reach a lasting deal have floundered.

 No state recognizes Morocco’s rule over Western Sahara but the Security Council is divided.
-Some non-aligned states back Polisario but France and the United States, both veto-wielding council members, have continued to support Rabat.
+Some non-aligned states back Polisario but veto powers France and the United States have continued to support Rabat.

-Polisario accuses Morocco of routine human rights violations in Western Sahara and has called for MINURSO to have the authority to conduct independent human rights monitoring.
-That is something that Polisario has called for in previous years, but Morocco, backed by France, has rejected the idea.
+The Polisario accuses Morocco of routine human rights violations in Western Sahara and has called for MINURSO to have the authority to conduct independent human rights monitoring.
+That is something that the Polisario have called for in previous years but Morocco, backed by France, has rejected the idea.

 In his report, Ban argued in favor of some form of independent rights monitoring but offered no details on how it would be carried out in the resource-rich territory.

-Western Sahara, which is slightly bigger than Britain, has under half a million people.
+Western Sahara, which is slightly bigger than Britain, has under half a million people known as Sahrawis.
 But it is rich in phosphates - used in fertilizer - and, potentially, offshore oil and gas.

+U.N. special envoy Christopher Ross has been discussing the possibility of reviving negotiations on the future of Western Sahara with countries in the region.